 It’s a renowned rainforest conservation center with archaic open-air architecture close to the busiest part of Ubud.
 Here you’ll be able to enjoy fresh air as well as to interact with hundreds of long-tailed macaques by feeding them with hand.
 There are trails across 27 acres of the park which allow visitors to access many features in the Monkey Forest grounds.

 The palace was built by Ida Tjokorda Putu Kandel, King of Ubud circa 1820 which initially functioned as government center.
 Today, Puri Saren serves as a repository for Balinese cultural legacy in art and literature to the benefit of local artists and historians alike.

 Right across Puri Saren (the Ubud Royal Palace), there is a traditional market laden with hand-made local products.
-At the side of the market area unit packed with tourists shopping for crafted souvenirs with comparatively low-cost worth, while the east side comprises of groceries and household items.
-There area unit heaps of things that you simply will bring home, like slippers, picket statues, bags, clothes, mats, paintings and countless different stuffs.
+At the west side of the market are full of tourists buying crafted souvenirs with relatively cheap price, while the east side comprises of groceries and household items.
+There are a lot of items that you can bring home, such as slippers, wooden statues, bags, clothes, mats, paintings and loads of other stuffs.

 7.30 - 8.45 AM : Pickup at your hotel (depends on the area)